 What is Dendera Light?

-Stairways of the Temple of Dendera:
+Stairways of the Temple of Dendera

-Dendera Zodiac:
+Dendera Zodiac

-Among the treasures of the Dendera Temple complex, the Dendera Zodiac stands out as a breathtaking glimpse into the ancient Egyptians’ fascination with the stars.
-This celestial map isn’t just a work of art; it’s a window into how they viewed the universe and their place within it.
+The Dendera Zodiac is one of the treasures of the Dendera Temple complex.
+It offers a stunning look at how ancient Egyptians loved the stars.
+This celestial map is not just art; it shows how they saw the universe and their place in it.

 What is Dendera Zodiac Controversy?